AnalyticsAutomated/analytics_automated/README.md

 2. Install git
-3. Install RabbitMQ (configuring this may hose your postgres install on OSX, so install RabbitMQ before postgres) `http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html#installing-rabbitmq-on-os-x`
+3. Install RabbitMQ (configuring this may hose your postgres install on OSX, so install RabbitMQ before postgres)

+ `http://docs.celeryproject.org/en/latest/getting-started/brokers/rabbitmq.html#installing-rabbitmq-on-os-x`
-4. Install postgres for your system, MacOS version can be found at `brew install postgres`
+4. Install postgres for your system, MacOSX version can be found at `brew install postgres`
 5. Install virtualenv and virtualenvwrapper
  * `> pip install virtualenv`